Skip to content

 48.8 %

-of BuddyMe users looking are 18–29 — first-party evidence mirroring exactly that at-risk group.
+of BuddyMe users looking are 18–29 — first-party data reflecting exactly that age group.

 BuddyMe, June 2026